Meet the Judges

 "Great photography, one of the most challenging creative disciplines in my view, it is the art of exploring and revealing the world through fresh eyes while avoiding the deadly photographic clichés.
 I am hoping to be stimulated and encouraged by the wealth of creativity that I know is out there just waiting to be discovered."

 Dr Michael Pritchard FRPS has been involved with photography since his schooldays.
 With a background in photographic history he was for 20 years a photography specialist at Christie's London before taking three years out to complete a PhD in photographic history.
-He joined The Royal Photographic Society as Director-General in 2011.
 He has been a selector on a number of international competitions including the Terry O'Neill Award, the International Photography Awards and Spider Awards amongst many others.

 "I look for technical excellence, but ultimately I like to see images that convey an emotion and tell a story within them.
 It's hard to do, but then that's what can separate a good image from a great one"

-Head of Photography, American International University in London
+Head of Photography at Richmond, the American International University in London

 Mary Robert is a photographer and an academic.
 Currently Professor of Lens Media and Chair of the Department of Arts & Sciences at Richmond, the American International University in London, she has also taught for several years at the Royal College of Art.
 Mary has exhibited widely and travelled extensively working on many commercial and fine art projects in Europe, Africa, Asia and the Americas.